Student-led discussion strategies are a great way to boost collaboration in your classroom!

 Each circle must speak for a side of an argument.
 For example, for the discussion topic “Cakes are better than cookies” the inner circle could be on the side of cakes, and the outer circle could be on the side of cookies!
 Start the timer at 30 seconds and say go!
 Each pair must discuss their opinion for the allotted time.

-We have lots of opinion resources to encourage discussion on concentric circles.
-Here are some of my favorite opinion prompts!
+We have lots of persuasive resources to encourage discussion on concentric circles.
+Here are some of my favourite persuasive prompts!

 At the end of the 30 seconds, the inner circle takes one step to the left and starts their discussion with a new partner!